joinpursuit/8-0-technical-curriculum/01-fundamentals/reference-types/readme.md

 This means that when setting `luciano.isHappy` to `false`, the object that is referenced by both `luciano` and `hollie` is changed.

-This same effect happens with arrays, since arrays are also primitive types.
+This same effect happens with arrays, since arrays are also reference types.

 ```js
 let lucianoHobbies = [];